cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - To identify repo and/or org name changes, date ranges for entrire projest use `util_sql/(repo|org)_name_changes_bigquery.sql` replacing name there.
 - Main repo can be empty `''` - in this case only two annotations will be added: 'start date - CNCF join date' and 'CNCF join date - now".
 - Set project databases (Influx and Postgres).
 - You can set it to `disabled: true` for now.
+Not needed when running in 'sync_lock.sh' mode.
 - CNCF join dates are listed here: https://github.com/cncf/toc#projects.
 - Add this new project config to 'All' project in `projects.yaml all/psql.sh grafana/dashboards/all/dashboards.json scripts/all/repo_groups.sql devel/calculate_hours.sh`.
 Add entire new project as a new repo group in 'All' project.
 - Update `cron/cron_db_backup_all.sh devel/reinit.sh devel/import_affs.sh devel/update_affs.sh devel/add_single_metric_all.sh grafana/copy_grafana_dbs.sh devel/get_grafana_dbs.sh devel/tags.sh devel/get_all_databases.sh devel/update_grafanas.sh devel/copy_grafanas.sh` but do not install yet.
 - Add new domain for the project: `projectname.cncftest.io`.
 If using wildcard domain like `*.devstats.cncf.io` - this step is not needed.
-- Add google analytics for the new domain and update /etc/grafana.projectname/grafana.ini with its `UA-...`.
+- Add Google Analytics (GA) for the new domain and update /etc/grafana.projectname/grafana.ini with its `UA-...`.
 - Update `images/OCI.sh grafana/copy_artwork_icons.sh apache/www/copy_icons.sh grafana/create_images.sh grafana/change_title_and_icons_all.sh`.
 - Copy setup scripts and then adjust them: `cp -R oldproject/ projectname/`, `vim projectname/*`.
+Update all automatic deploy scripts: `./projectname/deploy.sh ./projectname/create_*.sh`.
 - You need to set correct project main GitHub repository and annotations match regexp in `projects.yaml` to have working annotations and quick ranges.
 - Copy `metrics/oldproject` to `metrics/projectname`, those files will need tweaks too.
 Specially `./metrics/projectname/gaps.yaml` and `./metrics/projectname/idb_vars.yaml` files.
 - Please use Grafana's "null as zero" instead of using manuall filling gaps.
 This simplifies metrics a lot.
 Gaps filling is only needed when using data from > 1 Influx series.